-How to Find Router IP Address, User Name, Password?
+Find Router IP Address, User Name and Password

-If you had changed the IP Address and cannot find it, you can find the IP Address of your Router by using steps provided in this guide: How to Find Router IP Address.
+If the Router IP Address was changed by the Service Provider or someone with access to your device, you can find its current IP Address by using steps as provided in this guide: How to Find Router IP Address.

 Steps to Change Router DNS Server